Secondary Registration under the New Jersey Real Estate Sales Full Disclosure Act, NJSA 45:15-16.27, et. seq.

 A Secondary Registration is not self actuating.
 Prior to engaging in most marketing activities in this State, a Secondary Registration filing must be submitted, and a Notice of Completion must be issued.

 However, the new amendment does permit a qualified Secondary Registration Subdivider to engage in some limited “pre registration” marketing by allowing them to respond to inquires initiated by New Jersey residents in response to the developer’s multi state (i.e. national or regional marketing that is not specifically targeted to New Jersey consumers) marketing campaigns.

 Developers who engage in pre registration marketing activities, but are later found to not qualify as Secondary Registration Subdividers, will be subject to sanctions, including but not limited to fines, rescission of contracts, injunctive relief and other sanctions permitted under the law.

 As a guideline to assist you in determining an applicant’s status as a Secondary Registration Subdivider, please look to the standards issued by HUD regarding the qualifications for the Improved Lot (2 year building) exemption under the Federal Act.

-Offerings where registration is required with HUD under the Federal Interstate Land Sales Act are not eligible for a secondary registration.
+Offerings where registration is required with CFPB under the Federal Interstate Land Sales Act are not eligible for a secondary registration.
 In addition, since the regulation of timesharing has been transferred to the New Jersey Real Estate Timeshare Act, NJSA 45:15-16.50 et. seq., timeshare offerings are not eligible for a Secondary Registration filing.